Hypercubical manifolds in homotopy type theory: Homotopy type theory

 \subsection{Groups and actions}

 A group $G$ is a set together with a multiplication and unit satisfying the usual axioms.
 A \emph{delooping} of~$G$ is a pointed connected space $\B G$ together with an isomorphism of groups $\Loop\B G\equivto G$ (where the group structure on $\Loop\B G$ is the one induced by concatenation of paths).
-A type with this property can be shown to exist and be unique, so that we can talk about the delooping of a group, and, in fact, the loop space provides an equivalence between pointed connected groupoids and groups~\cite{symmetry}.
-We have the following recurrence principle:
+A type with this property can be shown to exist and be unique~\citep{warn2023eilenberg}, so that we can talk about \emph{the} delooping of a group.
+In fact, the loop space provides an equivalence between pointed connected groupoids and groups~\citep{symmetry}.
+This equivalence implies in particular that we have the following recursion principle:

 \begin{proposition} Given a group~$G$, a pointed groupoid $X$ and a group morphism $f:G\to\Loop X$, there exists a unique pointed map $\tilde f:\B G\to X$ such that the composite $

 $ is~$f$. \end{proposition}